Commissioning editor

 Relevant pre-entry work experience is strongly recommended.
 General office administration experience may also be considered valuable.
 Try approaching smaller publishing companies and networking at events put on by organisations such as the Society of Young Publishers (SYP).
 This is also a good way to make contacts within the industry.

-General publishing work placements, internships and voluntary opportunities are advertised through a number of sources, including BookCareers and the SYP.
-Applications for work experience should be taken as seriously as a job application.
+General publishing work placements, internships and voluntary opportunities are advertised through sources such as BookCareers and the SYP.
+Treat work experience applications as seriously as job applications.

-There are editorial traineeships at various publishing companies and many publishers have recently introduced the LDN Publishing Apprenticeship, which offers the opportunity to train as an editorial assistant.
+Editorial traineeships exist at various publishing houses, and many now offer the LDN Publishing Apprenticeship, which enables candidates to train as editorial assistants.

 Advertisement